 Maneuvering a boat trailer without the aid of any tool is backbreaking, not to mention foolhardy.
 If you’ve bought your first boat and probably getting it organized with its trailer in the garage, it wouldn’t take you a minute to figure out that you’d also need a boat trailer mover.

 This boat accessory will help you navigate your trailer around the boatyard and to its storage area fast and easy.
 Steering around tight corners without a scratch will finally cease to be the contest you rarely win at.
 Both your boat and its trailer pose a challenge to your garage’s dimensions.
 With the perfect trailer hand dolly, however, you will be able to keep your garage in perfect order and your wits intact.

 Our Top Pick: Best Heavy Duty Boat Trailer Dolly For Sale

 Take a look at five of the best boat trailer dollies that we have lined up for you.

-This heavy duty boat dolly is built with solid steel frame and 12-inch flat-free tires, this dolly has many features that will allow you to use it with a variety of trailers.
+This heavy-duty boat dolly is built with a solid steel frame and 12-inch flat-free tires, this dolly has many features that will allow you to use it with a variety of trailers.

 Adjustable height advantage

 – you can adjust its height from 16.5” to 25.5” so that it’s leveled with your trailer.
 Towing is so much easier when both mechanisms are aligned well.

 – the 8” caster makes rolling smoother and steering much easier on this 3 wheel trailer dolly.
 It also evens out the weight and takes away the load from you as you push or pull.

 – the 30” wheelbase width ensures extra stability when making turns, especially in tight spaces.